The world is a wild and wonderful place, filled with millions of cool animals most of us have never even heard of.

 It has a horny snout and flattened, triangle-shaped head that looks like fallen leaves, and a brown/black shell said to resemble bark.

-READ MORE: A Rare Encounter An Amazon Manatee
+READ MORE: A Rare Encounter With An Amazon Manatee

 8. Mexican Mole Lizard

 This bizarre animal, which is also commonly known as the 5-Toed Worm Lizard, is endemic to Mexico’s Baja California region.

 Measuring up to 9.4 inches long, it looks like a freaky hybrid– part earthworm, part mole, part salamander.